Wierzbowsky/Caslink/readme.txt

  Podrezov   04/03/2018   Fixed the 2400 baud file generation so that it is also accepted by emulators; adjusted the length of headers,
                          verified the highest baud rate to be around 3000 baud Podrezov   14/08/2022   Fixed the patcher routine in 32kb and 49kb loaders with reset (patcher call address left on the stack)
+ Podrezov   05.09.2022   Fixed the file filter routine that was rejecting BINs larger than 17kb Podrezov   05.09.2022   Fixed the LENGTHCORRECTION value to adjust the file size to the WAV data block size Podrezov   07.09.2022   Fixed the BIN chunk size for CRC calculation in both main code and single/multifile BIN loaders (thanks to Romsey)
+ Podrezov   07.09.2022   Converted all MAC sources to ASM to be used with AS80 assembler by Frank Kingswood

 8. Copyrights